frequently asked questions

 • Yes, we accept a limited amount of special orders and catering orders if our schedule allows.
 Please contact us via email or our contact page with some details on what you’re looking for and we’ll see what we can do for you!

 • Full to partial refunds can be provided if you need to change or cancel your order for any reason up until 24 hours after pre-order closes for each drop.
 If, for some reason, we are unable to fulfill your order, a full refund will be provided.
 If you receive your order and are unsatisfied, Pollen Basket may or may not provide a full or partial refund at our own discretion.
-Refunds cannot be provided for failure to pick up an order at the specified date/time/location or for failure to provide your receipt during pick up.
+Refunds cannot be provided for failure to pick up an order at the specified date/time/location or for failure to provide your receipt during pick-up.
 Please contact us if you would like to request a refund.

 • We like this list of “Top 10 Things You Can Do for Bees” from Common Native Bees of the Eastern United States by Heather Holm.
 Although the list may be specifically for bees, they’re great for other pollinators and native wildlife as well!